4 Ways to Transform Fear of Failure into Courageous Caregiving

 Instead, we need a balanced view of our caregiving.
 It’s just as important to celebrate accomplishments as it is to acknowledge and learn from mistakes.

 For every mistake we blame ourselves for, Dr. Jacobs recommends thinking about 3 positive wins.
-There are a lot of successes that we take for granted, like getting a prescription refilled on time, convincing your older adult to drink a little more water, or discovering something that brightens their day.
+There are many successes we take for granted, like getting a prescription refilled on time, convincing your loved one to drink a little more water, or discovering something that brightens their day.

 There’s a difference between planning for the realistic future and going through endless “what-if” scenarios.

-It’s good to be aware of worst-case scenarios so you can prepare necessities like important legal documents and end-of-life wishes, but it’s not helpful or productive to fret about what disaster could happen next.
+It’s good to be aware of worst-case scenarios so you can prepare essentials like important legal documents and end-of-life wishes, but it’s neither helpful nor productive to fret about what disaster might happen next.

 Worry without action just creates anxiety.
 If you’re worried about something, figure out if there’s an action you can take to reduce the risk.
 If you’re not sure, ask a qualified expert.